JellyBlade/programming-examples/powershell/monthly-sharex-screenshot-folder-quick-access-pin/README.md

 ## Monthly ShareX Screenshot Folder Quick Access Pin - Tyler Hippard
 *AKA: The script with the worst name I've ever heard*

 This quick script I made entirely for my own purposes simply pins a folder with the name of the current month (intended for screenshot folders) to your Quick Access, and unpins the previous month's folder.
-Technically it can be used for any folder, and will create a folder with a YYYY-MM format and pin it, so you could use it for anything, really.
+Because it automatically creates a folder with a YYYY-MM format and pins it, you could use it for anything, really.

 Requires: The ability to run powershell scripts using task scheduler